saevarom/timataka/README.md

 - Get live updates on contestant progress through time splits (refreshed every 30 seconds)
 - Responsive design for desktop and mobile with optimized table views
 - Error resilient data scraping with fallback to mock data
+- Smart caching system that improves performance and reliability
+- Automatic recovery from connection issues or when timataka.net is unavailable
+- Enhanced error messages with helpful troubleshooting suggestions
+- Diagnostics and monitoring tools for data source and cache status
 - Pagination for large result sets

 ## Architecture